 That year, Australian Geographic released a top 10 list of Australian whale watching destinations, putting Eden third overall and first in New South Wales, and rightly so!
 The town’s many shore based whaling spots are steeped in history, from a time when whales were hunted by man and orca.
 Today, the whales are revered by all and our charters are run by passionate locals who know regular cetacean visitors by sight and name.
 Eden’s location on the Humpback Highway also means you can leave port and be among the pods in as little as five minutes.

-“This year we’re expecting between 2400 and 2500 whales,” Geoff told Australian Geographic.
-“Each year the number of whales we see increases by a couple of hundred whales; we know the population is increasing by 10 to 14 per cent.”
+Each year the number of whales we see increases by a couple of hundred so we know the population is increasing by 10 to 14 percent.

-“The population of humpbacks is very, very healthy, and we’ve seen more southern right whales in the past couple of years than ever before.”
+The population of humpbacks is very, very healthy, and we’re seeing more southern right whales than ever before.

 While the first whales are already making their presence felt, the busiest months are between September and November.
-Join us for 3 days of adventure and entertainment, from November 2 to November 4.
+Join us for 3 days of adventure and entertainment, from November 1 to November 3.